-Operator's Name: Operator's Employ er: Evaluators Name: Make: Model: S/N#: ipment (please provide a description of the ttachments, boom length, counterweight so please provide a description of the task(s ersonnel basket, concrete bucket, multi-cr e) performed by the operator during the evane pick/lift, blind pick/lift, etc.) aluation such as With respect to equip oment that the candidate will operate, I have e evaluated the candidate and have determ ined ii. has the skill s necessary to operate the equipment safe is and knowledge as well as the ability to re equipment's load charts and the manufac cognize and avert risk; and Evaluator's Signatur e· Date: Note: Retraining must an evaluation of the st be provided in relevant topics for each o perator when the performance of the opera ning is necessary.
-When retraining is requi
+Operator's Name: Operator's Employer: Evaluators Name: Make: Model: S/N#: evaluation such as attachments Task(s) Performed (please pro s, boom length, counterweight so e) performed by the operator during the evalua tion such as With respect to equipment that that he/she: the candidate will operate, I have e evaluated the candidate and have determined ii. has the skills and knov y to operate the equipment safe vledge as well as the ability to re nt's load charts and the manufac cognize and avert risk; and an evaluation of the operator's Date: perator when the performance of the operator, on the necessary.
+When retraining is required, subject of the retraining. or